dace package

 property veclen

-Data descriptor that acts as a dynamic reference of another array.
-It can be used just like a regular array, except that it could be set to an arbitrary array or sub-array at runtime.
+Data descriptor that acts as a dynamic reference of another data descriptor.
+It can be used just like a regular data descriptor, except that it could be set to an arbitrary container (or subset thereof) at runtime.
 To set a reference, connect another access node to it and use the “set” connector.

 In order to enable data-centric analysis and optimizations, avoid using References as much as possible.